collective/ZopeSkel/README.txt

   a simple ''bin/control'' script is created which can be used to quickly start, stop and restart the entire Plone deployment.

-recipe
-  This template creates a recipe skeleton for zc.buildout.

 .. _buildout: http://plone.org/documentation/tutorial/buildout